synxty/idea/index.md

 Rather than traditional turns, players engage in simultaneous gameplay, where each round consists of three phases:

-- **Selection Phase:** In this phase, players select three cards from their hand, one for each type of ability, and lock them in for the Planing Phase.
+- **Selection Phase:** In this phase, players select three cards from their hand, one for each type of ability, and lock them in for the Planning Phase.
-- **Planing Phase:** During this phase, players can strategically move their champions on the board and choose the ability cards as well as their cast order for the Battle Phase.
+- **Planning Phase:** During this phase, players can strategically move their champions on the board and choose the ability cards as well as their cast order for the Battle Phase.
-- **Battle Phase:** In this final phase, combat unfolds, abilities are casted, and the round's outcome is determined.
+- **Battle Phase:** In this final phase, the battlefield ignites with combat as champions unleash their abilities.
+Defeated champions are removed from the board and sent to the graveyard.

 At the end of each round, the cards played are returned to the bottom of the respective deck, and each player draws the same amount of cards they used in the previous round so a new one can start.